ipfs-shipyard/i18n/README.md

 Transifex is localization platform for crowdsourcing translations from IPFS Community:
 - Everyone can contribute translations.
+- Be sure to change your Transifex notification settings to be notified when translation sources change.
 - Missing language?
 Request it via Transifex UI
 - Night Owl?
 Try [Dark Mode](#dark-mode) :owl: